SIT40516 Certificate IV in Commercial Cookery

-The target market for this course is international students who possess an appropriate visa and wish to undertake this course in order to access employment as a chef or chef de partie in organisations such as restaurants, hotels, clubs, pubs, cafés, and coffee shops.
+The target market for this course is international students who hold an appropriate visa and wish to undertake this course in order to access employment as a commercial cook in organisations such as restaurants, hotels, clubs, pubs, cafés, and coffee shops.
 Students may also wish to undertake the course to access further study opportunities.

 Students must be over 18 years of age at the time of course commencement.Students must secure an appropriate visa that allows them to study in an Australian Registered Training Organisation prior to course commencement.

 To gain admission into this course, students must have successfully completed year 11 or secondary studies in their home country equivalent to Australian Year 11*.

 (*Subject to the assessment level of that country and the course undertaken there.
 For more information please visit Ashton College’s website.)